 Once an organization receives a grant from Impact100 Philadelphia, can it reapply the following year?

 Organizations that receive a $100,000 grant from Impact100 are not eligible to apply for the next three grant cycles.
 All other organizations, including those that receive smaller operating grants, may reapply the following year.

 What kind of communication can we expect from Impact100 Philadelphia during this process?

 Impact100 notifies applicants at each stage of the process, even if they are not invited to host a site visit or become a finalist.

 Will the grant be paid in a lump sum?

-Impact100 distributes $100,000 Core Mission Grants in installments established in a formal grant agreement written in consultation with the grantee.
-Our most common distribution is four equal installments paid over the 24-month grant period.
-Impact100 distributes its smaller operating grants in one or two payments (depending on the amount of the operating grant that year) during the 6 months following the Annual Meeting.
+Impact100 distributes $100,000 Operating Grants in installments established in a formal grant agreement written in consultation with the grantee.
+Our most common distribution is three installments paid over the 24-month grant period.
+Impact100 distributes its smaller operating grants in one or two payments (depending on the amount of the award that year) during the 6 months following the Annual Meeting.